 In family law, breach of fiduciary duty claims can arise when business partners or spouses engage in fraudulent activities, such as hiding assets or misusing company funds.
 By understanding these common circumstances, business partners and corporate officers can take steps to avoid breaching their fiduciary duties and minimize the risk of piercing the corporate veil.

+Proactive planning is the single most effective way to protect business assets from marital property division claims.
 In divorce proceedings, business owners and entrepreneurs face unique challenges in protecting their business interests, as the marital property division process can potentially disrupt or even dissolve their enterprise.
 To mitigate these risks, it is vital to implement effective business strategies and matrimonial agreements that safeguard business assets.

 Some key considerations for protecting business interests in divorce include: